What Is Voluntary Certification?

 Certification is meaningless in some fields, contrary to what the organization that is offering it says.
 If employers don't care about it and won't give you any special consideration because you have it, don't bother.
 Before you invest the money to get certified, check to make sure employers will find this credential valuable.
 Will it make you a more competitive candidate?
 Use your professional network to get the answer to this question and check out job announcements to see if they mention certification.

 You can also consult the college or training program you attended.
-Unless it will make a difference in your ability to get hired or advance your career, you probably shouldn't waste your time or money.
+Unless it makes a difference in your ability to get hired or advance your career, you probably shouldn't waste your time or money.

 You may notice more than one voluntary certification is available for your occupation or industry.
 How do you decide which one to get?
 Again, you will have to investigate whether employers value one certification more than the other or others.
 Ask around and look at job announcements to see which one is more prevalent.
 The Certification Finder from CareerOneStop, a service of the U.S. Department of Labor, can help you discover certifications available in a variety of occupations.